thillRobot/lx_navigation/README.md

   `$ roslaunch lx_control lx_control.launch robot_ip:=<robotip> control_ip:<remoteip>`

-  4) Here is an example with the LX - tested with on 02/14/2020
+### 4) Here is an example of the full workflow with the LX - tested with on 02/14/2020
 1) make a map with the LX again, a clean one hopefully.

 i) `ssh thill@robot$ roslaunch lx_2dnav lx_drive.launch`